mazecat2k/mazecat2k/README.md

 ### **My Interets**

- I'm also a die-hard fan of all things open source.
+ I'm a die-hard fan of all things open source.
 I've soaked up a ton of knowledge from the open-source community, and I'm all about that collaborative, knowledge-sharing dance that happens in the open-source world.

 ### **My Current Learning Path**